fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

 ---

-I had an incredibly difficult time with the SQL/ORM/Rack/Sinatra section of the Flatiron program.
+I ... struggled with the SQL/ORM/Rack/Sinatra section of the Flatiron program.
 I bogged down badly in several parts, and many of the last labs were multiple day affairs.

 There were tears.